Graduate Music Audition Requirements

 Voice

-All voice applicants require the submission of a pre-screen recording (video required) by the December application deadline.
+All voice applicants are required to submit a pre-screen recording by the December application deadline.
 You will receive instructions on how to register and submit pre-screen videos upon submitting the application.

 This pre-screen recording must be accompanied and include three contrasting pieces that are representative of the audition requirements below.
-Videos can have prerecorded or live piano accompaniment.
-Use of digital or app-based piano tracks is acceptable.
-Orchestral accompaniments are not acceptable.
 This does not have to be the same repertoire you plan to sing for your audition.

 - All works are to be performed from memory.